 A change management tool (Atlassian Jira, Polarion ALM, etc) is used by developers to organize the different change requests raised by the stakeholders.
 These change requests are created on the basis of requirements, so, naturally, it would make sense to have collaboration between the two tools.

-This will help ensure that the feature specifications across both the tools are the same, and all involved parties know exactly what’s being worked on.
+This will help ensure that the feature specifications across both the tools are the same, and that all involved parties know exactly what’s being worked on.
 For example, if a system engineer wants to know what change a certain developer is working on, they should have a way to view the change request(s) assigned to that particular developer.

 Defect and change management tools